By: Herb Scribner, WorldNow

 "We do not have any problems selling items that celebrate Jewish holidays," Green told the AP.
 "We have in the past and have decided we would try it again in some of the markets where we have Jewish population."

-In accordance with Green's announcement on Friday, the company released a statement
+In accordance with Green's October announcement, the company released a statement

 that announced the selling of Jewish holiday products.